jevko/writing/draft-2022-01-14-bare-xml.md

 ]
 ```

-Which is compatible with the cannonical [Jevko syntax](https://jevko.org).
+Which is compatible with the canonical [Jevko syntax](https://jevko.org).

 ## Going pretty